vtrnnhlinh/vtrnnhlinh.github.io/_pages/about.md

 I am Linh, la la Linh.

-Human is complex creature, I can't define myself with some kinds of nouns.
+Humans are complex creatures, I can't define myself with some kinds of nouns.
 But I think I can provide a vague image.

 **A Computer Engineer**.
 Works with Embedded Systems, Internet of Things (IoT), Static Testing and Machine Learning.
-More ridiculous, the [thesis](vtrhttps://github.com/vtrnnhlinh/thesis/blob/main/HK242_264_DATN_LVTN_Finish_2111654_2110610.pdf) is in Quantum Computing.
-You will doubt if I have a career goal or if I truly know what I love to do.
+More ridiculously, the [thesis](vtrhttps://github.com/vtrnnhlinh/thesis/blob/main/HK242_264_DATN_LVTN_Finish_2111654_2110610.pdf) is in Quantum Computing.
+You might wonder whether I have a career goal or if I truly know what I love to do.
 Of course I do!
 I love C/C++, archlinux and nvim!
 But I don't mind getting out of my comfort zone. *Veni, vidi, vici!* I see, I come, I conquer!

 **A Book Dragon**.
 Has her own piles of books to hoard and to protect :dragon_face:.
 I surf on the flow of history with classics, on the adventure with Gandalf to Middle Earth, sip the coffee at Book Club.